 Additional restrictions were placed on enemy aliens, primarily Japanese, restricting them from traveling, changing residences without permission, and even meeting in groups of more than 10.
 Certain areas of Oahu were ruled off-limits, and many farmers suffered heavy financial losses when they had to evacuate their property.

-Hawaii Territorial Guard mobilized
+Hawaii Territorial Guard Mobilized

-At 10 a.m. on Dec.
-7, 1941, Hawaii Governor Joseph B. Poindexter ordered the mobilization of the Hawaii Territorial Guard, which included Nisei cadets from University of Hawaii ROTC program.
+At 10 a.m. on December 7, 1941, Hawaii Governor Joseph B. Poindexter ordered the mobilization of the Hawaii Territorial Guard, which included Nisei cadets from University of Hawaii ROTC program.

 The Hawaii Territorial Guard, which primarily served as an “anti-sabotage force,” protected civilian locations in wartime Hawaii.
 Many of these young Nisei guardsmen would subsequently become members of the 100th Infantry Battalion, 442nd Regimental Combat Team and Military Intelligence Service.

 Along with ROTC members from college, the group enlisted members of high school ROTC units.
-By Dec.
-31, 1941, it included 89 officers and 1,254 men on guard at 150 posts.
+By December 31, 1941, it included 89 officers and 1,254 men on guard at 150 posts.

 Members were assigned to guard important civilian locations, such as the governor's residence at Washington Place, and were also stationed at the FBI office, courthouses and other sites.
 They also oversaw the eviction of Americans of Japanese Ancestry from militarily sensitive areas.

-However, on Jan.
-21, 1942, the Territorial Guard was inactivated.
-The discharged guardsmen petitioned to be placed "for whatever service you may see fit to use us" and were accepted into a labor battalion attached to the 34th Combat Engineers Regiment.
+However, on January 21, 1942, the Territorial Guard was inactivated.
+The discharged guardsmen petitioned to be placed “for whatever service you may see fit to use us” and were accepted into a labor battalion attached to the 34th Combat Engineers Regiment.
 They became known as the Varsity Victory Volunteers.